-21. (1) No person shall carry on a food business unless he has registered such a food business with the Food Authority and has received a licence permitting him to carry on such a food business from the Food Authority and has paid the prescribed fees.
+21. (1) A person must not carry on a food business unless the person has registered the food business with the Food Authority, has received a licence permitting the person to carry on such a food business from the Food Authority, and has paid the prescribed fees.

-(2) Upon receipt of the application for registration from the food business operator, an authorised officer of the Food Authority shall make an on-site visit and if such operator demonstrates compliance with the relevant requirements of this Ordinance, the Food Authority shall award the appropriate licence and approval, if required, under the Regulations.
+(2) Whenever the Food Authority receives an application for registration from a food business operator, an authorised officer must make an on-site visit and if the operator demonstrates compliance with the relevant requirements of this Ordinance, the Food Authority must grant the appropriate licence and approval, if required, under the regulations.

-- (3) The Food Authority- - (a) may grant a conditional licence or approval if it appears from the on-site visit that the premises meets all the infrastructure and equipment requirements; - (b) a full licence or approval if it is evident from a new on-site visit carried out within three months of the granting of a conditional licence or approval, that the premises meets all other relevant requirements of this Ordinance and any relevant Regulations made under it:
+- (3) The Food Authority- - (a) may grant a conditional licence or approval, if it appears from the on-site visit that the premises meet all the infrastructure and equipment requirements; - (b) a full licence or approval, if it is evident from a new on-site visit carried out within 3 months of the granting of a conditional licence or approval, that the premises meet all other relevant requirements of this Ordinance and any relevant regulations made under it:

-Provided that if clear progress has been made, but the premises still does not meet all the requirements, the conditional licence or approval may be extended but this extension should not exceed a total of six months.
+(3A) If clear progress has been made, but the premises still do not meet all the requirements, a conditional licence or approval granted under subsection (3)(a) may be extended, but this extension should not exceed a total of 6 months.

-(4) Where the food business operates over more than one site or premises, each site or premises will require a separate licence and, if required, a separate approval number.
+(4) If the food business operates at more than one site or premises, each site or premises will require a separate licence and, if required, a separate approval number.

-(5) The Food Authority shall maintain up-to-date lists of licenced and approved premises, with their respective approval numbers and other relevant information, which can be made available to the public and other interested parties.
+(5) The Food Authority must maintain up-to-date lists of licensed and approved premises, with their respective approval numbers and other relevant information, which can be made available to the public and other interested parties.

-(6) A licence to carry on a food business shall be valid for a period of 12 months from the date of issue, but may be suspended or withdrawn at any time by the Food Authority upon the violation of any provisions of this Ordinance or regulations made under section 7 by the person to whom the licence has been granted or by his agent, if any, in charge of the business.
+(6) A licence to carry on a food business is valid for a period of 12 months from the date of issue, but may be suspended or withdrawn at any time by the Food Authority upon the contravention of any provision of this Ordinance or regulations made under section 7 by the person to whom the licence has been granted or by that person's agent, if any, in charge of the business.

-(7) The licence shall be displayed in some conspicuous place in the food premises and if the licence is removed, damaged, hidden or obscured or allowed to become illegible, the person to whom the licence has been granted, or his agent, if any, in charge of the food shall be guilty of an offence.
+(7) The licence must be displayed in some conspicuous place in the food premises.
+If the licence is removed, damaged, hidden or obscured or allowed to become illegible, the person to whom the licence was been granted, or the person's agent, if any, in charge of the food, each commits an offence.

-(8) The prescribed fees shall be payable in respect of the registration and licencing requirements.
+(8) The prescribed fees is payable in respect of the registration and licencing requirements.

-(9) Any person who carries on a food business without a valid licence is guilty of an offence.
+(9) A person who carries on a food business without a valid licence commits an offence.